Empirical Risk Minimization with Relative Entropy Regularization: Introduction

 \section{Introduction}

-In statistical machine learning, the problem of empirical risk minimization (ERM) with relative entropy regularization (ERM-RER) has been the workhorse for building probability measures on the set of models, without any additional assumption on the statistical description of the datasets.
+\IEEEPARstart{I}{n} statistical machine learning, the problem of empirical risk minimization (ERM) with relative entropy regularization (ERM-RER) has been the workhorse for building probability measures on the set of models, without any additional assumption on the statistical description of the datasets.
 See for instance \cite{catoni2004statistical, zdeborova2016statistical, alquier2016properties} and \cite{Young-Book-2004}.
-Instead of additional statistical assumptions on the datasets, which are typical in Bayesian methods, as shown in \cite{robert2007bayesian}, relative entropy regularization requires a reference probability measure, which is external to the ERM problem.
-Often, such reference measure represents prior knowledge and is chosen for guiding the search of models towards those inducing low empirical risks with high probability.
-The solution to the ERM-RER problem is known to be unique and correspond to a Gibbs probability measure.
-Such a Gibbs probability measure has been studied using information theoretic notions in \cite{aminian2021exact, raginsky2016information, russo2019much, zhang2006information, asadi2020chaining, xu2017information}; statistical physics in \cite{catoni2004statistical}; PAC (Probably Approximatively Correct)-Bayesian learning theory in \cite{shawe1997pac,mcallester2003pac, haddouche2020pacbayes, guedj2019free}; and proved to be of particular interest in classification problems in \cite{jaakkola1999maximum, zhu2009maximum} and supervised learning with energy-based models in~\cite{lecun2006tutorial}.
+Instead of additional statistical assumptions on the datasets, which are typical in Bayesian methods \cite{robert2007bayesian}, relative entropy regularization requires a reference probability measure on the set of models, which is external to the ERM problem.
+Often, such a reference measure represents prior knowledge or side information and is chosen for guiding the search of models towards those inducing low empirical risks with high probability over seen and unseen datasets.
+From this perspective, the reference measure can be seen as an additional degree of freedom to improve the generalization capabilities of machine learning algorithms based on ERM-RER, e.g, Gibbs algorithms \cite{aminian2021information, aminian2021exact, jiang2008gibbs, alquier2016properties, Perlaza-ISIT2023b, InriaRR9515, bu2022characterizing, he2023does,InriaRR9539, hellstrom2023generalization,zou2024Generalization} and \cite{aminian2021jensen}.
+This new degree of freedom is one of the main motivations for regularizing the ERM problem using relative entropy, or more generally, any $f$-divergence regularization, as discussed in \cite{masiha2023f, alquier2021non} and~\cite{InriaRR9521}.
+Beyond probability measures, as shown in this paper, the reference measure can be any $\sigma$-finite measure with arbitrary support.
+The flexibility introduced by this generalization becomes particularly relevant for the case in which priors are available in the form of probability distributions that can be evaluated up to some normalizing factor, cf. \cite{robert2004monte}, or cannot be represented by probability distributions, e.g., equal preferences among elements of infinite countable sets.
+For some specific choices of $\sigma$-finite reference measures, the ERM-RER boils down to particular cases of special interest: $(i)$ the information-risk minimization problem presented in \cite{zhang2006information}; $(ii)$ the ERM with differential entropy regularization (ERM-DiffER); and $(iii)$ the ERM with discrete entropy regularization (ERM-DisER).
+See for instance \cite{mazuelas2022generalized, kapur1989bookMaxEntropy} and references therein.
+From this perspective, the proposed ERM-RER formulation yields a unified mathematical framework that comprises a large class of problems.